 If you wish to transfer tools to your CGU degree program, be sure to petition your department as early as possible after you begin your studies at CGU to meet the three year requirement.
 Submit your request as follows:

-- Complete an Academic Petition form which can be found at Registrar’s Forms Index webpage.
+- Complete an Academic Petition form which can be found on the Forms webpage.

 - Attach an official transcript that documents your completion of the tool.
 If this information was included in the transcript you provided upon admission, you need not obtain a new transcript.
 Simply indicate on the petition that your official transcript is already on file.
 Your department will make and attach a copy of that transcript to your petition.